 In correlation studies, the moderating variable is defined as a third variable — z — that affects the correlation between two variables x and y.
 A statistically significant moderating variable can amplify or weaken the correlation between x and y.

-The moderating variable is technically another predictor variable, so you would run multiple regression analysis (called moderator analysis by some software) to find the moderating variables.
+The moderating variable is technically another predictor variable, so you would run multiple regression analysis to find the moderating variables.

 American Psychological Association (undated).
 Stress and Gender.
 Retrieved May 12, 2016 from here.